Utility bill and energy assistance programs in Minnesota.

-Additional assistance for LIHEAP customers - All natural investor-owned gas utilities that operate in the state of Minnesota need to provide a Gas Affordability Program which reduces natural gas utility payments from participants to no more than 6 percent of their total household income.
+- Additional assistance for LIHEAP customers - All natural investor-owned gas utilities that operate in the state of Minnesota need to provide a Gas Affordability Program which reduces natural gas utility payments from participants to no more than 6 percent of their total household income.
 The assistance is provided for LIHEAP individuals.
+To apply, customers need to contact their utility provider.

 Minnesota Energy Resources – This is a program that is offered across the state, and it may be able to provide low-income households with energy conserving measures, and they may be eligible for a variety of weatherization improvements, measures, or updates such as extra insulation, caulking, heating unit tune ups or repairs, weather-stripping and storm windows and doors.
 Customers of the program need to meet federal government low income or poverty guidelines of 185 percent.
 To learn more or to apply for the program, please contact the community action agency in your local town or county.